-The City will diversify its investments by security type and institution.
-The City's policy is to assure that no single institution or security is invested to such an extent that a delay of liquidation at maturity is likely to cause a current cash flow emergency.
-With the exception of U.S. Treasury securities and authorized pools, no more than 50% of the entity's total investment portfolio will be invested in a single security type, issuer or financial institution.
-Diversification strategies shall be determined and revised periodically by the Investment Committee.
+The City will diversify its investments by security type and institution so that reliance on any one issuer or financial institution will not place an undue financial burden on the City.
+The City spolicy is to assure that no single institution or security is invested to such an extent that a delay of liquidation at maturity is likely to cause a current cash flow emergency.